 Human trafficking involves the use of force, fraud, or coercion to obtain some type of labor or commercial sex act.
-Every year, millions of men, women, and children are trafficked around the world, including into and within the United States.
+Every year, millions of people of all ages are trafficked around the world, including into and within the United States.
 Human trafficking is a hidden crime, as victims rarely come forward to seek help because of language barriers, fear of the traffickers, and and/or fear of law enforcement.

 Services Empowering Rights of Victims (SERV) ensures victims of both international and domestic human trafficking aren’t alone in their journey of healing and restoration.
-Through strong collaborations with local partners, our programs identify and rescue victims and then work to provide them with services they need.
+Through strong collaborations with local partners, our advocates identify victims and help them get the services they need.
 We provide international victims of human trafficking with housing, food, and employment assistance, English language training, access to health care, and mental health services under the Trafficking Victims Protection Act (TVPA) of 2000.
 Our domestic human trafficking program provides case management and crisis intervention services, referrals to safe housing, and connections to treatment programs when needed, including care that addresses substance use.

 Our compassionate team is available to support victims and survivors of human trafficking with counseling, referrals, and information through our 24-hour hotline.
 All calls are free and confidential.

 Certified and eligible victims of human trafficking can receive benefits and services necessary for their safety, protection, and basic well-being.
 These services include: